Varieties of initial dialgebras and some of their Koszul dual operads: Introduction

 It is known that not every algebra from $\pre\text{-}\Var^{(\star)}$ can be embedded into some algebra of $\pre\text{-}\Var$.
 As the first example, if $\Var=\Com$, then $\pre\text{-}\Com$ is the variety of Zinbiel algebras.
 In \cite{KolZinb}, it was given an example of an associative-commutative algebra that cannot be embedded into some appropriate algebra from the variety of Zinbiel algebras under the operation $\star$.

 In this paper, we propose a universal algorithm that, for a given variety $\Var$, constructs a subvariety of $\Var$-dialgebras with the property that the $\star$-product recovers an algebra belonging to $\Var$.
 The main advantage of this construction is that, in the commutative case $\Var=\Com$, every associative-commutative algebra admits an embedding into a suitable algebra from this subvariety of $\di\text{-}\Com$, viewed with the operation $\star$.
-Also, we compute the defining identities of $\di$-$\Var^{\I\;(!)}$ in some cases, i.e., the Koszul dual operad.
+We also compute the Koszul dual operad of $\di$-$\Var^{\I}$ in several cases, where $\di$-$\Var^{\I}$ denotes the variety of initial $\Var$-dialgebras.
 For $\Var=\Com$ and $\Lie$, we obtain the generalizations of the varieties of left-symmetric algebras and Zinbiel algebras.
 Moreover, if we define the operation $\star$ in $\di$-$\Var^{\I\;(!)}$, then as in the classical cases we obtain Lie and associative-commutative algebras.
+For recent results on Zinbiel algebras, we refer the reader to \cite{Zinb2, KolMashSar, Zinb3}.

 Since varieties defined by polynomial identities of degrees $2$ and $3$ are in one-to-one correspondence with quadratic operads, we will use the same terminology for a variety $\Var$ and for the corresponding operad throughout the paper.
 We denote by $\Com$ the variety of associative-commutative algebras.
-All algebras are considered over a field $K$ of characteristic $0$.
+All algebras are considered over a field $\mathbb{K}$ of characteristic $0$.